-A practically perfect country house in an idyllic rural setting on the edge of the North York Moors National Park.
+A practically perfect country house with cottage and outbuildings in an idyllic rural setting on the edge of the North York Moors National Park.

 Entrance vestibule, staircase hall with log burner, drawing room with open fire, dining room, kitchen/dining/living room with log burner, study, boot/laundry room with walk-in pantry, cloakroom/wc, garden room

 Master bedroom suite with bathroom and dressing room, 5 further double bedrooms, 3 further bathrooms (2 en suite)

 Courtyard office, 2 double bedroom self-contained flat, 3 double bedroom holiday cottage